-“During the crucial times in our lives, we are forced not to rely to others to overcome our struggles and fears.
+“During the crucial times in our lives, we are forced not to rely on others to overcome our struggles and fears.
 This is where we must seek the strength of our inner power.
 You just need to believe it.”

 Dupag Rock Formation is starting to make waves to enthusiast adventure seekers and gained more popularity when featured in GMA-7′s top tv news magazine show, Kapuso mo Jessica Soho.

 If you haven’t read yet the first part of our Apayao Road Trip, click Lussok Cave and Underground River-The First Teaser.

 This astounding 60-hectare limestone formation is located in Marag Valley in Poblacion Luna in the province of Apayao.
 Excitement will surely rule the day as the trekkers will find themselves in a stone labyrinth being amazed by the towering spiked limestone rocks.
 And what’s best, they will be challenged in passing to tight spaces, sharp edges, slippery passages, and deep crevices.

 This is the continuation of our Apayao Road trip courtesy of Mavee Cavas our organizer for this adventure.
 This is our second activity and the most anticipated part of our trip.